ibexa/documentation-developer/docs/cookbook/setting_up_multi_language_siteaccesses.md

 ```

 You should now be able to load your eZ Platform site in the `en` and `fr` SiteAccess displaying English and French content.

+!!! tip

+    If you encounter issues when configuring SiteAccess, use the following command to debug or speed up the configuration process:

+    `bin/console [—-siteaccess=<SA>] ezplatform:debug:config-resolver <param.name>`